The Bugaloos

 The Bugaloos is an American children's television series, produced by brothers Sid and Marty Krofft, that aired on NBC on Saturday mornings from 1970 to 1972.
 Reruns of the show aired in daily syndication from 1978 to 1985 as part of the "Krofft Superstars" package with six other Krofft series.
 The show features a musical group composed of four British teenagers in insect-themed outfits, constantly beset by the evil machinations of the talent-challenged Benita Bizarre, played by comedian Martha Raye.

 Premise

 The show takes place in the fantasy setting of Tranquility Forest.
 The central characters are four British teenage musicians who've formed a pop band named the Bugaloos.
-The foursome are evidently fictional human-bug hybrids (they appear as mostly human with antennae and actual wings).
-While occasionally seen air-surfing on leaves, they more usually fly unaided.
+The foursome are human-bug hybrids (they appear as mostly human with antennae and wings).
+While occasionally seen air-surfing on leaves, they often fly unaided.
 On the ground, the Bugaloos are sometimes seen traveling around in their "Bugaloo Buggy", a colorful dune buggy custom-made for the show by car builder George Barris.
-Other bands mentioned in the show include Blood, Sweat & Soap.
+Other bands mentioned in the show include Blood, Sweat & Soap and the Electric Spinach.

 Peace-loving and hippie-like, the Bugaloos are pursued by the feathered yet flightless Benita Bizarre, who envies the Bugaloos' ability to fly as much as their ability to create good music.